theTushar-dot/CSD/README.md

  ![Alt text](./generated_images/2_cuda_seed.png)

-5. Token margin is good but for bigger images: Token merging can speed up Stable Diffusion pipelines by merging redundent tokens, But it work well with large size image generation is required.
+5. Token merging: Token merging is beneficial for optimizing Stable Diffusion pipelines by reducing redundant tokens.
+However, it performs well only with larger image generation.
-No toke marging:
+No token merging:
 Inference Time: 30.540s

  ![Alt text](./generated_images/2_noc_no_to.png)

-with token:
+With token merging:
 Inference Time: 25.363s

  ![Alt text](./generated_images/2_noc_with_to.png)